Blind customers locked out by bank web upgrades

 "I was typing my whole password in the first box and then going to the login button and obviously it was rejecting it because it was invalid data," he says.

 It meant he was locked out of his account, unable to log in or manage his finances independently.
-Which he found both insulting and disempowering.
+It was something Mr Paskell says he found insulting and disempowering.

 "It was basically set up to allow me to fail, again and again and again," he asserts.